relaystr/ndk/doc/library-development/publish.md

 1.) either change the versions manually (also all dependencies) or run melos version (this will create a git commit)

+2.) run 'melos run format'

-2.) commit your changes to git
+3.) commit your changes to git

-3.) run `melos publish` check everything then run `melos publish --no-dry-run`.
+4.) run `melos publish` check everything then run `melos publish --no-dry-run`.
 For a single package run `melos publish --<package name>`